Working with PDFs

 Review annotations

-To review annotations, click on the ‘Annotations’ to see a list of all notations in a PDF.
+To review annotations, click on the ‘Annotations’ to see a list of all annotations in a PDF.

 Search in a document